-“Have you ever sat on the throne?”
+“Pray tell us, have you ever sat on the throne?”

-“You should have sat on it first.”
+“You should have sat on the throne first.”

 “What do you mean?”

 “I’m afraid it may be too late now, but let me tell you how it is like to sit on the throne.
 You feel it the moment you are seated.
 You feel an obligation to the way of the throne.
 You feel yourself grow.
 People treat you differently.
 And you look at them differently.”

 “Don’t you see?
 It is the seat that bears you.
 The rest is like the play of a child.”

 Thanks to Markus for letting me experience the seat.